AJ14314/blenheimchalcot_test/README.md

 ## Installation
 1. Download the application from github.
-2. Open command prompt or terminal, where project is downloded
+2. Open command prompt or terminal, where project is downloded.
-3. Type npm install, after that type npm run
+3. Type "npm install", after that type "npm run".
 4. Open any API platform tool and type http://localhost:3000/ and method type as GET.
 5. If you see Hello World, then the code is working.
 6. To test account type check feature type http://localhost:3000/api/checkaccounttype and method type as POST along with the in the below format.